vczoika/Covid-Tracker/README.md

 # Simple COVID-19 Tracker
 #### Simple project made using Spring to track the total and new cases of COVID around the world.

+This project works with the help of a CSV data extracted from https://github.com/CSSEGISandData/COVID-19.

 <img src="https://i.imgur.com/eLX4mTP.png">